Users

 Resource name of the parent resource where the user is to be created.

 The user resource to be created.
-Client must not set the User.name
+Client must not set the User.name field.

 The user id to use for this user.
 In case it's empty the server will autogenerate a unique identifier.